butlerx/wetty/README.md

 Run on https:
 ------------
-Always use SSL!
+Always use https!
 If you don't have ssl certificates from CA you can create a self signed certificate using this command:

   `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 30000 -nodes`